 3. King-Jack Offsuit

 Nathan Williams, also known by his online nickname BlackRain79, is a popular poker content creator, author, teacher, and micro-stakes poker player.
-On his poker blog, a contributing author discusses four poker hands that aren’t worth your time in the article “4 Overrated Poker Hands You Need to Just Fold.”
+On his poker blog, a contributing author discusses the topic of adjusting your poker hand selection and singles out four poker hands that aren’t worth your time in the article “4 Overrated Poker Hands You Need to Just Fold.”
 The four hands discussed are jack-9 suited, ace-10 offsuit, pocket 2s, and king-jack offsuit.

 The author highlights how the main problems with the king-jack offsuit hand are the fact that it’s offsuit, meaning that you don’t have an opportunity for a flush, and that it’s not as good as a connector hand.
 This means that it often loses to statistically stronger hands, like ace-king, ace-jack, and king-queen.